ymzuiku/BenchCraft/README.md

    - Combines multiple mathematical operations into a single complex expression to test floating-point precision and processing speed.

 4. **JSON Serialization and Deserialization:**

    - Tests JSON handling by creating a structured object, serializing it to a JSON string, and then deserializing it back to an object.

+5. **File Operations:**
+   - Tests file operations by writing to a file, reading from it, and deleting it.

 Each test is executed in both single-threaded and multi-threaded (or event-driven) scenarios to compare the efficiency of different concurrency models.